 Living with diabetes is like having multiple Achilles heels.
 It’s a disease with many threats and complications and managing them can be challenging at best.
 Unfortunately, Diabetes Burnout is a real condition that causes individuals to call it quits on managing their disease.

 Diabetes affects multiple systems of the body, multiple systems upon which cannabinoids have been proven to have benefits.
-If at best, diabetics are struggling to maintain under the constant threat of their disease and at worst they are giving up, why are we not more vigorously promoting the use and further research of cannabinoids?
+If at best, diabetics are struggling to maintain under the constant threat of their disease and at worst they are giving up, why are we not more vigorously promoting the use and further research of cannabinoids like CBD?

 What Are Cannabinoids?